 Is Quantum Computing the End of Bitcoin?
-Prepare for a Digital Revolution! - YaNoticias
+Prepare for a Digital Revolution! - YANoticias

 Market Analysis and Trends

 As of 2023, interest in quantum computing is surging, with investments from both private and public sectors.
 The looming threat has prompted a proactive approach from cryptocurrency developers, with many adopting strategies to educate users about the implications of quantum advancements.
-Furthermore, organizations such as the National Institute of Standards and Technology (NIST) are working to standardize post-quantum cryptographic algorithms.
+Furthermore, organisations such as the National Institute of Standards and Technology (NIST) are working to standardise post-quantum cryptographic algorithms.

 Innovations and Future Predictions